Home / Home Loans / The First Home Owner Gra…

 The FHOG cannot be used to buy or build an investment property, regardless of which state or territory you live in, as the grant is strictly for owner-occupiers only.

 The First Home Owner Grant isn’t the only government scheme designed for and available to first home buyers.
-There are several others that can be used instead of or in conjunction with the FHOG:
+There are several others that can be used instead of or even in conjunction with the FHOG:

 Each state and territory has different stamp duty concessions and eligibility requirements for said concessions, so check with your relevant housing authority or revenue office for more details.
+You can also chat to one of our expert brokers, who will be able to assist you with any questions you might have.

 In the ACT, the First Home Owners Grant was replaced by the Home Buyer Concession Scheme (HBCS) on 1 July 2019.²